dgraph-io/dgraph/contrib/config/backups/gcp/README.md

 #### Configuring Secrets Values

 These values are generated if you used either [terraform](terraform/README.md) scripts.
-If you already have an existing GCS bucket you would like to use, you will need to create `charts/dgraph_secrets.yaml` and `charts/minio_secrets.yaml` files.
+If you already have an existing GCS bucket that you would like to use, you will need to create `charts/dgraph_secrets.yaml` and `charts/minio_secrets.yaml` files.

 For the `charts/dgraph_secrets.yaml`, you would create a file like this: